singularity-htmagarh/pandas/doc/source/development/rolling_operations_with_numba.rst

 | apply (offset window)   | 275.29 MiB       | 184.79 MiB      |
 +-------------------------+------------------+-----------------+

-Although peak memory has consistently increased, Numba has shown performance parity or improvement over ``Cython``.
+Numba has shown performance parity or improvement over ``Cython`` although peak memory usage has increased.
+In the Appendix, we observe that around 1 billion data points Numba's peak memory usage is less than Cython.

 Future
 ------